gottacatchenall/ms_data_schema_macroecology/manuscript.md

 data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.

-We argue a common representation of ecological data will have three primary benefits: it will **1**)  enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproducability of published results [@Borregaard2016MorRep;
-@Zimmerman2008NewKno].
-We then briefly review approaches to data standardization developed in other fields of study, in order to learn what makes an open standard succeed in promoting data sharing, and what doesn't.
+A common representation of ecological data will have three primary benefits: it will **1**)  enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproducability of published results [@Borregaard2016MorRep; @Zimmerman2008NewKno].
+Here, we briefly review approaches to data standardization developed in other fields, in order to determine what makes an open standard succeed in promoting data sharing, and what doesn't.
 Based on the properties of good standards we identify, we propose building a living standard for ecological data in the `Julia` programming language, and argue this is necessary to obtain the three primary benefits of standardization mentioned earlier.

 # A brief history of data standards